michalkundrat/michalkundrat/README.md

   - [rusyn-website](https://github.com/michalkundrat/rusyn-website): A website centred around the Rusyn language and people
   - [ETS2-Autopilot](https://github.com/michalkundrat/ETS2-Autopilot): An advanced automation program which utilises deep learning to enable an autopilot function to exist within Euro Truck Simulator 2
   - Other private projects, including an e-commerce website for a paying client

+Each of the above projects has contributed to my abilities as a programmer, and it has taught me various skills, from frontend development to deep learning, and I would thoroughly recommend similar projects to anyone who is starting out with programming.

+### Other interests
+As well as programming, I am involved in the Royal Air Force Air Cadets (RAFAC) and I go to the gym regularly.
+I also enjoy working on projects which are completely separate to everything else - namely the building of a driving simulator cockpit in my bedroom in order to learn skills such as soldering and other DIY skills.

 <!--